You may wish to see an introductory page with a map first.

 Red domes with white ribs are a characteristic of many churches of Malta even of those which were built in the XIXth and XXth century.

-Our Lady of Liesse (XVIIIth century): (left) dome seen from St. Peter and Paul's Bastion; (right) detail of the façade
+Our Lady of Liesse (1740): (left) dome seen from Sts.
+Peter and Paul's Bastion; (right) detail of the façade

 In general the dedication of Maltese churches does not raise questions.
 Our Lady of Liesse which was built by the French tongue calls for an explanation.
-Liesse is a village in northern France where a sanctuary housed a wooden statue of the Virgin Mary and Child which was thought to have saved French Crusaders.
+Liesse is a village near Laon in Northern France where a sanctuary housed a wooden statue of the Virgin Mary and Child which was thought to have saved French Crusaders.
 The statue was destroyed during the French Revolution.

 Valletta's landmarks: bell tower of St. Paul's (Anglican - left) and dome of Our Lady of Mount Carmel (right)